-Wait List Policy
+Wait list Policy

-Once your child is put on the wait list and a space becomes available, you will be contacted.
-Priority is placed on pre-primary children, children or siblings of children previously enrolled in a YMCA CB childcare or BAAP program, and all other school age children.
-If we are unable to contact you directly we will leave a message for you.
-If we have not heard a response from you after two days, we will move on to our next child on the list and your name will be removed from the wait list.
+A Child can be placed on our wait list through our website.
+Once your child is put on the wait list and a space becomes available, you will be contacted and offered the available space.
+Priority is placed on pre-primary children, children with siblings currently in a YMCA childcare or BAP program, and all other school age children.
+If we are unable to contact you directly, we will leave a message for you.
+If we have not heard a response from you after three days, we will move on to our next child on the list and your name will be removed from the wait list.